Director of Public Works

 Water Rates & Billing

-To begin a new water service account, please contact Water Billing at 847 526-9604 or send an email to firstname.lastname@example.org.
-New renters will need to provide a 1) a copy of the front and back page of the lease for the property – showing both the renter and owner’s name, and 2) a copy of the Certificate of Occupancy (which can be obtained from the Building, Zoning and Planning Department).
+To begin a new water service account, please contact Utility Billing at 847 526-9604 or send an email to email@example.com.
+New renters will need to provide a 1) a copy of the front and back page of the lease for the property – showing both the renter and owner’s name, and 2) a copy of the Certificate of Occupancy (which can be obtained from the Building, Planning & Department).

 What should I do if I need to make a change to the billing information for my water/sewer account?

-To make a change to your billing information, please contact Water Billing at 847 526-9604 or send an email to email@example.com.
+To make a change to your billing information, please contact Utility Billing at 847-526-9604 or send an email to firstname.lastname@example.org.

 What are the water and sewer rates for the Village of Wauconda?